 Josefina Castillo Baltodano, J.D.

-Dr. Baltodano was at the University of California, Berkeley, as an administrator and faculty member from 1980 to 1998; during that period, she developed and led the Academic Achievement Division and taught in the Ethnic Studies Department.
-She served at Alliant International University in California as Executive Vice President for Strategic Planning and Advancement and University Professor.
-She also served at John F. Kennedy University, California, where she was Vice President for University Research, Vice President for University Relations, and Dean and Professor, School of Management.
-In addition, she completed a one-year appointment, 2009-2010, as Senior Advisor to the President, External Relations of California State University, East Bay.
+Baltodano has over 20 years at UC Berkeley in administration and teaching, which included development and leadership of the Academic Achievement Division (AAD), and teaching in the Ethnic Studies Department.
+At Alliant International University in California, she served as Executive Vice President for Strategic Planning and Advancement and University Professor.
+She also served at John F. Kennedy University, California where she was Vice President for University Research, Vice President for University Relations, and Dean and Professor, School of Management.